Cosmological constraints on decaying axion-like particles: a global analysis: Results

 We find that large regions of parameter space feature a relatively constant likelihood, which corresponds to the case that the ALP has negligible impact on cosmological observables.
 However, we also find a small region that is slightly preferred by data.
 The best-fitting point is found at $\ma = \SI{126.1}{\MeV}$, $\tax = \SI{6.04e9}{\s}$ (corresponding to $\gagg = \SI{3.31e-15}{\GeV^{-1}}$), and $\xi = \num{1.48e-05}$ (compatible with the irreducible freeze-in contribution for $\TR \lesssim \SI{4}{\GeV}$) and gives $-2 \Delta \ln \mathcal{L} = 1.51$ compared to the case of negligible ALP abundance.

 To understand the origin of this improvement, we show in \cref{fig:observables} the allowed parameter region in terms of the deuterium abundance $\ce{D}/\ce{H}$ and the baryon abundance $\Omega_b h^2$.
 For comparison, we show the measured $2\sigma$ CL interval for both quantities as horizontal and vertical bands (see \cref{sec:BBN} for the experimental measurement of $\ce{D}/\ce{H}$ and Ref.~\cite{Aghanim:2018eyx} for that of $\Omega_b h^2$).
 On the one hand, we find that in \LCDM these two quantities are tightly correlated, and it is not possible to perfectly fit both measurements simultaneously.
-On the other hand, in our ALP model it is possible to increase the deuterium abundance through photodisintegration of \ce{^4He}, which clearly improves the agreement with observations.
+On the other hand, in our ALP model it is possible to increase the deuterium abundance through photodisintegration of \ce{^4He}, which clearly improves the agreement with observations.\footnote{Note that the production of deuterium through photodisintegration of \ce{^4He} dominates over the photodisintegration of deuterium itself, because \ce{^4He} is much more abundant than deuterium and hence hard photons are more likely to be absorbed by the former than the latter.}

 We remind the reader that our scans include a theoretical uncertainty for the prediction of $\ce{D}/\ce{H}$, which is calculated on the fly using \textsf{AlterBBN}.
 Indeed, for most points the relative theoretical uncertainty is large compared to the observational uncertainty (see also Ref.~\cite{CosmoBit}).
 This is why the allowed parameter region of our model extends well beyond the observed confidence interval for $\ce{D}/\ce{H}$.
 The best-fitting point of \LCDM is hence found to lie within the $1\sigma$ allowed parameter region of the ALP model.
 This finding emphasises the need for an accurate treatment of uncertainties in the calculation of BBN abundances.
 Indeed, neglecting the theoretical uncertainty on $\ce{D}/\ce{H}$ would significantly overestimate the preference of the ALP model over \LCDM.